berndblume/wetty/README.md

 Wetty = Web + tty
 -----------------

+Modified version (fork):

+- Added fix for space bar bug on iPad (Thanks DirkTheDaring)
+- Made weety to *always* login - not only if running as root.
+- Added a small script "logins" that runs "login" in an infinite loop to prevent hiccups when accidentally logging out.

+The original logic to "login" when running as root while "ssh"ing when running as non-root seemed kind of weird to me.
+I want login all the time.
+If I want to ssh anywhere, I just type "ssh xyz" in the terminal.

+The looped login is badly needed I feel, especially when run in an embedded fashion, which will almost always be the case.

+Original version:

 Terminal over HTTP and HTTPS.
 Wetty is an alternative to ajaxterm/anyterm but much better than them because wetty uses ChromeOS' terminal emulator (hterm) which is a full fledged implementation of